-Duo 2FA - What is Duo Two Factor Authentication?
+MFA-Duo - What is Duo Multi-factor Authentication?

-What is Two-Factor Authentication (2FA)?
+What is Multi-factor Authentication (MFA)?

-2FA protects against phishing, social engineering and password brute-force attacks and secures your logins from attackers exploiting weak or stolen credentials.
+MFA protects against phishing, social engineering and password brute-force attacks and secures your logins from attackers exploiting weak or stolen credentials.

-Why is UW-Madison adopting Two-Factor Authentication (2FA)?
+Why is UW-Madison adopting Multi-factor Authentication (MFA)?

 An RFP was concluded in 2017, with industry-standard Duo Security being selected.
 Other higher-education institutions Duo serves include Harvard, Michigan, Villanova, Syracuse, University of South Florida and more.
 Duo has worked well for these institutions.

-- UW-Madison's Duo Two-Factor Authentication Project page
+- UW-Madison's Duo Multi-factor Authentication Project page

 - Duo Security's website

-- Duo Two-Factor Authentication Project feedback form
+- Duo Multi-factor Authentication Project feedback form